Ganish: UNESCO awards

-Ganish is home to four mosques - the Ganish Mosques - that are 300–400 years old.
-They were awarded UNESCO Heritage Award for Culture Heritage Conservation in 2002.
+Ganish is home to four ancient mosques - the Ganish Mosques - that are 300–400 years old.
+They were awarded the UNESCO Asia-Pacific Heritage Award for Culture Heritage Conservation in 2002.

-The Ali Gohar House in Ganish, is located next to one of the iconic shikari watchtowers of the town.
-A few watchtowers have survived the harsh weather and collapse due to sliding towards South East.
-The fortified settlement has 40 feet Tamurkux watchtower which was used in the past for the surveillance of surroundings especially at nights.
+The Ali Gohar House in Ganish is located next to one of the iconic shikari watchtowers of the town.
+A few watchtowers have survived the harsh weather and collapse due to sliding towards southeast.
+The fortified settlement has 40 feet Tamurkux watchtower which was used in the past for the surveillance of the surroundings, especially at nights.
 The settlement used to be at a high risk of attacks and looting because of its location along the ancient Silk Road.
 The 400-year-old house was awarded the UNESCO Asia-Pacific Awards for Cultural Heritage Conservation in 2009.